 Students in England and Wales

-The student loans for residents of England and Wales aren’t based on household income or your age, although there are some important conditions you have to meet:
+Student loans aren’t based on household income, although there are some important conditions you have to meet.

 - You must be a UK national or have ‘settled status’ (i.e. you have indefinite leave to remain and therefore there are no restrictions on how long you can stay in the UK); and

 - you must normally live in England or Wales; and

 - you must have been living in the UK for 3 years before starting your course.